THIS IS NOT ->Delawareliberal

 - Dennis Spivack has a compelling personal story and is running for Congress for all the right reasons,

-- Dennis Spivack has a significant amount of "earnest"” money to get his campaign going, but he is realistic about how much money it is going to take to unseat an incumbent, and
+- Dennis Spivack has a significant amount of "earnest" money to get his campaign going, but he is realistic about how much money it is going to take to unseat an incumbent, and

+-Dennis Spivack will expose Castle for what he is, not a moderate, but a conservative who believes in nothing other than getting reelected.
 One thing I like about this race is that it will not only shakes up the Republican's - but it will help shake up the Democrats as well.
 I think Delaware's incumbents (from both parties) need a wake up call.
 Spivack is about to provide it.

 Monday, March 06, 2006